 Do I need to purchase my own health insurance for study abroad?

 Saint Mary’s College provides International Health and Evacuation Insurance through GeoBlue International Health Insurance for Higher Education.
 This insurance also covers a certain number of counseling sessions.
-See GeoBlue’s website for general information.
-Once students are enrolled, they will be able to login to see specific details of the plan.
+The GeoBlue website has general information about coverage, and once students are enrolled, they will be able to login to see specific details of the plan.

 What medications should I bring with me?